mikepk/pybald/docs/using.rst

 Structure of a Pybald Application
 ---------------------------------

 A Pybald application is configured, at least partially, by the directory structure of the *project*.
-Unless overridden, the default pybald router behavior will look for python module files in certain paths and will import them which "activates" them for use.
+While a Pybald application can consist of a single file, as a project grows it's useful to organize the code into a specific directory structure.
+The following is the recommended structure for larger projects.

 ``./app``
   This is the primary application directory containing the controllers, views and models